codebrew/backbone-rails/README.md

 # Backbone-Rails [![Build Status](https://secure.travis-ci.org/codebrew/backbone-rails.png)](http://travis-ci.org/codebrew/backbone-rails)

-Easily setup and use backbone.js (0.5.3) with rails 3.1
+Easily setup and use backbone.js (0.5.3) with rails 3.1 and greater

 Follow [@TheRyanFitz on Twitter](http://twitter.com/#!/TheRyanFitz).
 Tweet any questions or suggestions you have about the project.

-## Rails 3.1 setup
+## Rails setup
-This gem requires the use of rails 3.1, coffeescript and the new rails asset pipeline provided by sprockets.
+This gem requires the use of rails 3.1 and greater, coffeescript and the new rails asset pipeline provided by sprockets.

 This gem vendors the latest version of underscore.js and backbone.js for Rails 3.1 and greater.
 The files will be added to the asset pipeline and available for you to use.